 Every patient story is different and so is every need.
 Some patients have less extensive diseases while for others, managing their care is a full-time job.
 We as a community work toward the goal that no patient should go without, no matter how rare or involved their condition may be.
 For every patient advocate taking a stand, every parent looking tirelessly for a doctor, every case manager fighting an insurance battle, this day is for you.

-That is why this year’s international theme is, Join Together for Better Care!
+That is why this year’s international theme is, “Living with a Rare Disease.”

 Visit the Rare Disease Day website to learn more.